DamianIanni/tech-case/README.md

 ### 7. Customization

 You can modify UI components, forms, and hooks to fit your needs.
 All logic is frontend-only and easy to extend.

 ---

+### 8. Note on Data Persistence

+This project uses local .json files to simulate a database.
+All write operations (create, edit, delete) work correctly in the development environment.
+However, in production, the file system is read-only, so changes will not be persisted.

+### Future Improvements

+- Implement a real backend to support data persistence in production.
+- Add user authentication and role-based access with real API integration.

+---